ericdanan/counsel-projectile/README.md

 - change the index of the default action.
 See its docstring for details.
 ## Setting `counsel-projectile-org-capture` templates
-The available capture templates for `counsel-projectile-org-capture` are read from the variable `counsel-projectile-org-capture-templates`.
-This variable has the same format as the variable `org-capture-templates`, except that in all strings of in an entry’s target slot, all instances of `${root}` and `${name}` are replaced with the current project root and name, respectively.
+The project-specific capture templates for `counsel-projectile-org-capture` are read from the variable `counsel-projectile-org-capture-templates`.
+This variable has the same format as the variable `org-capture-templates`, except that in a template's name or target, the placeholders `${root}` and
+`${name}` can be used to stand for the current project root and name, respectively.

-The default value contains a single template, whose target is:
+The default value contains a single template, whose name is `[${name}] Task` and whose target is:

 ```emacs-lisp
 (file+headline "${root}/notes.org}" "Tasks")